 • Installations (allocation and ownership): Accurate allocation of installations and other parts connected to machines is essential.
 Often companies rent their halls and in case of damage, complicated discussions with the building owner can be avoided with appropriate prevention

 • Transport costs and customs duties: Often new machines and equipment components have to be imported.
-The costs for transport and customs are not to be underestimated and are an integral part of our expert opinions.
+The costs for transport and customs should not be underestimated and are an essential part of our evaluations

 Let’s talk about your project and what we can do for you.